Fear of mice and rats: Treatment

 Fear of mice may be treated by any standard treatment for specific phobias.
 The standard treatment of animal phobia is systematic desensitization, and this can be done in the consulting room, or in hypnosis.
 Some clinicians use a combination of both approaches to desensitization during treatment.
 It can be helpful to encourage patients to experience some positive associations with mice: the feared stimulus is paired with the positive rather than being continuously reinforced by the negative.

 Elephants and mice

 There is a common folklore belief that elephants are afraid of mice.
 The earliest reference to this claim is probably by Pliny the Elder in his Naturalis Historia, book VIII.
 As translated by Philemon Holland (1601), "Of all other living creatures, they [elephants] cannot abide a mouse or a rat."
 Numerous zoos and zoologists have shown that elephants can be conditioned not to react.
 MythBusters performed an experiment in which, indeed, multiple elephants did attempt to avoid a mouse, showing there may be some basis for this belief.
-Regardless, elephantine murophobia remains the basis of various jokes and metaphors.
-The classical board game Dou Shou Qi has the Rat kill an Elephant, and multiple editions of the rule book mentions that the Rat would crawl into the Elephant's ears to gnaw into its brain.
+Regardless, elephantine musophobia remains the basis of various jokes and metaphors.
+The classical board game dou shou qi has the rat kill an elephant, and multiple editions of the rule book mentions that the rat would crawl into the elephant's ears to gnaw into its brain.
 This is considered to be a folk tale.